-You Can’t Afford to Work with People who Don’t Want to Work
+Resistance: Don’t Work with People who Don’t Want to Work

 To her complete amazement, they were fantastic workers.
-They got the job done.
-They never complained once.
+They completed the job.
+And they never complained once.
 They never acted as if they were doing her some huge favor.
 And, at the end of the day, instead of being completely exhausted, she actually had energy left over to enjoy her evening.
-Until she hired someone else, she hadn’t been aware of the option—the difference was that these guys wanted to work and were grateful for the job.
-She didn’t have to battle against the slightest bit of resistance and, as a result, accomplished twice what she normally would have with a fraction of the energy.
+Until she hired someone else, she hadn’t been aware of the option.
+The difference was that these guys wanted to work and were grateful for the job.
+She didn’t have to battle against the slightest bit of resistance.
+As a result, she accomplished twice what she normally would have with a fraction of the energy.
 Needless to say, she never hired her old movers again.

-People who come to work through obligation rather than commitment feel forced to work.
+People who come to work through obligation, rather than commitment, feel forced to work.
 Force always generates resistance.
-This is a law of physics and isn’t going to change any time soon.
+This is a law of physics.
+It isn’t going to change any time soon.

 Not in charge of the hiring decisions?
 Be the person who wants to work.
 Be enthusiastic and grateful.
 Your attitude will speak for you.